 Using more than one rod has another advantage; you can test out different rigs and types of bait to see what works best to catch the zeds.

-My favorite is the Sonik Specialist Barbel Rod.
-A really great rod to fish with and one that is very decently priced.
-You can find out more about it on Amazon!
+My favourite is the Korum Barbel Rod.
+The perfect rod to fish for zander with and one that is very decently priced.
+You can find out more about it on Amazon here.

 Most commonly, a simple running rig with a 1-1.5oz lead will be totally sufficient for catching zander.
 As they tend to be rather picky and sensitive, the lighter your setup the better your results will be!